lpcp-contest/lpcp-contest-2021/problem-2/README.md

 # Problem 2

+_The problem is [Buttons and Scissors](https://play.google.com/store/apps/details?id=com.kyworks.buttonsandscissors.inapp&hl=en&gl=US) and instances are taken/adapted from the game._

 Your friend Giorgio Arcani is asking for your help, again!

 He received a supply of buttons attached to patches, and now someone has to cut them out in order to complete some very expensive suits.